-Scaling the reported L2 uncertainties and validation is done with TCCON (total carbon column observing network, Wunch et al., 2011) GGG2014 as reference data set.
+Scaling of the reported L2 uncertainties and validation is done with TCCON (Total Carbon Column Observing Network, Wunch et al., 2011) GGG2020 as reference data set.
+TCCON provides XCO2 and XCH4 ground-based retrievals which can directly be compared with the corresponding satellite-based retrievals.

-3. Algorithms
+3 Algorithms

-3.1.
-EMMA algorithm
+3.1 EMMA algorithm

-1.1.1 Overview and comparison with reference data
+3.1.1 Overview and comparison with reference data

-The EMMA and OBS4MIPS algorithms are described in detail by Reuter et al. (2013, 2020).
+The EMMA and Obs4MIPs algorithms are described in detail by Reuter et al. (2013, 2020).
 In short, the algorithms work as follows:

 - The EMMA algorithm consists of collecting all required (mainly Level 2) input data, harmonization, merging/selecting and storing the results in daily EMMA Level 2 output files. - The main input data for the Obs4MIPs products are the daily EMMA Level 2 input files.
-These data products are used to compute monthly 5°x5° grid cell averages including uncertainty and averaging kernels etc.
+These data products are used to compute monthly 5°x5° grid cell averages including uncertainty and averaging kernels etc. - Figure 1 shows a flowchart of the main steps of the EMMA algorithm and corresponding OBS4MIPS data generation.

-The basic principle of all these input data Level 2 algorithms and corresponding data products as listed in Table 1 and Table 2 is the same: (i) A satellite instrument measures backscattered solar radiation in near-infrared O_2 and CO_2 or CH_4 absorption bands. (ii) A radiative transfer plus instrument model (forward model) is utilized to simulate the satellite measurement for a set of known parameters (parameter vector) and unknown parameters (state vector). (iii) An inversion method tries to find that state vector which results in best agreement of simulated and measured radiances. (iv) The retrieved state vector is assumed to represent the true (or most likely) atmospheric state.
+The basic principle of all these input data Level 2 algorithms and corresponding data products as listed in Table 2 and Table 3 is the same: (i) A satellite instrument measures backscattered solar radiation in near-infrared O_2 and CO_2 or CH4 absorption bands. (ii) A radiative transfer plus instrument model (forward model) is utilized to simulate the satellite measurement for a set of known parameters (parameter vector) and unknown parameters (state vector). (iii) An inversion method tries to find that state vector which results in best agreement of simulated and measured radiances. (iv) The retrieved state vector is assumed to represent the true (or most likely) atmospheric state.